-A Living Will allows you to dictate to your doctors and loved ones how you choose to be medically treated i.e., whether or not you choose to be kept alive on life support and/or whether you wish to donate any of your organs, etc.
+A living will allows you to tell your doctors and loved ones how you choose to be medically treated.
+You can provide guidance on serious issues, like whether you would like to be kept alive on life support or whether you would like your organs donated.